 The Organization charges uncollectible accounts receivable to an allowance for doubtful accounts after all reasonable efforts to collect such accounts have been applied.
 The Organization utilizes the reserve method of accounting for doubtful accounts.
 The reserves are based on management's evaluation of outstanding accounts receivable at the end of the year.
-At December 31, 2019, management deemed no allowance was necessary.
+At December 31, 2020, no allowance was deemed necessary.

-All accounts receivable are due within one year as of December 31, 2019.
+All accounts receivable are due within one year as of December 31, 2020.